grafana/loki/docs/sources/setup/upgrade/_index.md

 additionally the `Background` configuration also lest you set `writeback_size_limit` which can be used to set a maximum amount of memory to use for writeback objects vs a count of objects.

+#### Legacy ingester shutdown handler is removed

+The already deprecated handler `/ingester/flush_shutdown` is removed in favor of `/ingester/shutdown?flush=true`.

+#### Ingester configuration `max_transfer_retries` is removed.

+The setting `max_transfer_retries` (`-ingester.max-transfer-retries`) is removed in favor of the Write Ahead log (WAL).
+It was used to allow transferring chunks to new ingesters when the old ingester was shutting down during a rolling restart.
+Alternatives to this setting are:
+- **A. (Preferred)** Enable the WAL and rely on the new ingester to replay the WAL.
+  - Optionally, you can enable `flush_on_shutdown` (`-ingester.flush-on-shutdown`) to flush to long-term storage on shutdowns.
+- **B.** Manually flush during shutdowns via [the ingester `/shutdown?flush=true` endpoint]({{< relref "../../reference/api#flush-in-memory-chunks-and-shut-down" >}}).

+#### Removed the `default` section of the runtime overrides config file.

+This was introduced in 2.9 and likely not widely used.
+This only affects you if you run Loki with a runtime config file AND you had populated the new `default` block added in 2.9.

+The `default` block was removed and instead a top level config now exists in the standard Loki config called `operational_config`, you can set default values here for runtime configs.

 #### Configuration `use_boltdb_shipper_as_backup` is removed

 The setting `use_boltdb_shipper_as_backup` (`-tsdb.shipper.use-boltdb-shipper-as-backup`) was a remnant from the development of the TSDB storage.